|Emy Louie, Consulting Services|

 He pointed in a direction.
 He said, “You see the two palm trees?”

-At around 8 a.m. in the morning, the Tivoli Gardens were a bunch of concrete building and it didn’t seem like anyone was in sight.
+At around 8 a.m., the Tivoli Gardens were a bunch of concrete building, and it didn’t seem like anyone was in sight.
 Two people were crossing a bridge over the train tracks.

 The man at the train station continued, “Head toward those trees.
 The entrance is over there.
 Do you want me to escort you there?”